soyeon1608/MetaSwin/README.md

 The above MetaSwin model is used for multi-modal MR images (4-channel input) with input image size ```(128, 128, 128)``` and for ```3``` class segmentation outputs and feature size of  ```48```.

-To train a `Swin UNETR` from scratch on a single GPU:
+To train a `MetaSwin` from scratch on a single GPU:

 ```bash
 python main_MetaSwin.py --json_list=<json-path> --data_dir=<data-path> --val_every=5 --noamp \